 In the 12th century, King Edward the First enacted a new law prohibiting jewelers from selling their creations unless each piece included a stamp from the Goldsmith's Hall, the royal office in London.
 If any jeweler attempted to create a counterfeit hallmark, the punishment was death.
 A merchant mark is a personal mark that was used between the 13th and 16th centuries by European merchants and traders.
 In fact, a merchant mark is commonly believed to be the earliest form of a modern trademark.
 A merchant's mark typically included the trader's name, serving as a guarantee of quality for the purchased goods.

 If you need help with the history of trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.